Rubber Check Valves

 9. Can river currents and ocean waves damage the valves?

-10. Can the ProFlexTM rubber check valve be used as a pressure relief valve?
+10. Can the rubber check valve be used as a pressure relief valve?

-No, the ProFlexTM rubber check valves have been designed to offer superior service as a back flow preventer and should not be considered for a pressure relief valve.
+No, the rubber valves have been designed to offer superior service as a back flow preventer and should not be considered for a pressure relief valve.

 11. Can we make a special design to suit my requirements?

-In most instances the ProFlexTM rubber check valve can be fabricated to suit different applications.
-Contact Us for a quote or more information.
+In most instances the rubber check valve can be fabricated to suit different applications.

 12. What types of elastomer is available?